anne-creator/SQLGo/README.md

-Turn natural language into SQL queries
+Turn your words into SQL queries